No Man’s Land, Project 2012—2014

 Production: O Som e a Fúria

 A mercenary sits in silence on a chair placed in an abandoned palace in Lisbon, as if posing for a portrait.
-Facing the camera, he begins narrating and performing his own history, constructing a record which slowly reveals in its turns of phrase and mismatched events a series of doubts and contradictions.
+Facing the camera, he begins narrating and performing his own history, constructing a record which slowly reveals, in its turns of phrase and mismatched events, a series of doubts and contradictions.
 The camera watches, relentlessly.
-Paulo narrates his involvement as a hired killer for special military forces during the Portuguese colonial war, the part he played in the GAL – Antiterrorist Liberation Group, a death squad illegally established by the Spanish government to annihilate high officials of ETA, and his work as a mercenary for the CIA in El Salvador.
+Paulo describes his involvement as a hired killer for special military forces during the Portuguese colonial war, the part he played in the GAL (Antiterrorist Liberation Group), a death squad illegally established by the Spanish government to annihilate high officials of ETA, and his work as a mercenary for the CIA in El Salvador.

-Rather than being interested in affirming the veracity of the historical record or in proving an official narrative, No Man’s Land dwells in the present moment of witnessing, the space inhabited by the performance of a memory.
-Refusing to linger on a static moral duality, throughout the film accuser and accused are frequently asked to change positions – at a certain point, after describing a series of crimes he committed, responding to a question by the director Paulo replies with one of his own 'How much is worth the life of a man?
+Rather than affirming or discrediting the veracity of the historical record, or proving or disproving an official narrative, No Man’s Land dwells in the present moment of witnessing—the space inhabited by the performance of a memory.
+Refusing to linger on a static moral duality, throughout the film, the accuser and the accused are frequently asked to change positions.
+At a certain point, after describing a series of crimes he committed, responding to a question by the director, Paulo replies with one of his own: 'How much is a man's life worth?
 A man like me or men like them?'
-As the film’s own processes of making are slowly revealed, No Man’s Land creates a set or a stage where information or document are peripheral to the question of how one plays out and affirms as history his own personal truth.
+As the film’s own processes of making are slowly revealed, No Man’s Land creates a set, a stage, where information and documentation are peripheral to the question of how one plays out and affirms as history one’s own personal truth.

 Deirdre Boyle, Warrior to warrior: Salomé Lamas’s Terra De Ninguém